officelifehq/officelife/docs/introduction.md

 # Development

-# Hosting Homas on your own server
+# Hosting Villagers on your own server

-# Homas in 10 minutes
+# Villagers in 10 minutes

-Homas is built around the notion that while companies own data about their employees, users have complete control over which data they give to companies.
+Villagers is built around the notion that while companies own data about their employees, users have complete control over which data they give to companies.

 ## Setup